 Two separate spaces are a must when it comes to homeschool learning.
 If you’re teaching your students in the living room, you might find that they get distracted easily or don’t perform well.
 To make the most out of homeschool, you need to set up a dedicated classroom early on and refer to it throughout the years of homeschooling.

-By keeping the family rooms and homeschool rooms as two separate spaces, you’ll begin to get a better response out of your kids.
+By keeping the family rooms and homeschool rooms as two separate spaces, you’ll begin to get a better response from your kids.
 They’ll perform well once the distinction between the two areas has been structurally set.

 School Room Time vs. Home Time